hlnicholls/SHAP-reference/README.md

 Setup to run:

 1. Download repository
-2. Setup anaconda enviroment with running ```pip install requirements_anaconda.txt``` (this is a separate requirements file to accept interactive packages that do not load in mybinder)
+2. Setup anaconda enviroment with running ```pip install -r requirements_anaconda.txt``` (this is a separate requirements file to accept interactive packages that do not load in mybinder)
 2. Run SHAP reference code notebook

 Or run via mybinder (does not accept interactive packages without failing to load event stream):